-- 11. Apart from Bishan, SMRT has also checked the storm water pump systems at four other tunnel portal locations in Redhill, Kembangan, Lavender and Changi.
+11. Apart from Bishan, SMRT has also checked the storm water pump systems at four other tunnel portal locations in Redhill, Kembangan, Lavender and Changi.
 SMRT found that 2 out of 8 pumps at Kembangan and 3 out of 4 pumps at Lavender were not in serviceable condition.
-SMRT is currently conducting investigations into the relevant teams under the Building and Facilities maintenance group.
-Each portal sump is managed by a separate team.
-There are altogether 5 different sump pits, 5 different teams.
-This group, the Building and Facilities maintenance group, was headed by Vice-President Ng Tek Poo.
+SMRT is currently conducting investigations into the relevant teams responsible for these pumps under the Building and Facilities maintenance group.
+This group was headed by Vice-President Ng Tek Poo.
 SMRT has suspended him together with six other managerial staff with respect to their discharge of supervisory responsibilities.
-The six include Mr Ng Tek Poo's predecessor, a Vice-President who oversaw the unit in charge of maintaining the pump systems prior to May 2017, as well as a Chief Engineer, a Deputy Director, and three Managers. - 12.
-Apart from the Building and Facilities maintenance group, which makes up one-tenth of the total staff strength of SMRT Trains, SMRT has not found any evidence of falsification or wilful dereliction of duties in the core railway maintenance and engineering groups who are responsible for the maintenance of trains, signalling and communications, tracks and trackside equipment and power.
-Nevertheless, SMRT declared an amnesty period for workers to come forward with information on poor work practices.
-This amnesty period closed on 3 November and will be followed by a series of audits by SMRT's Readiness Inspection teams.
-As regulator, LTA will also separately assess SMRT's findings on the extent of dereliction of duties and falsification of records. - 13.
-While investigations by LTA will take a few more weeks to complete, the facts of the 7 October incident are not complicated, and the cause of the incident is clear.
+The six include his predecessor, a Vice-President who oversaw the unit in charge of maintaining the pump systems prior to May 2017, as well as a Chief Engineer, a Deputy Director, and three Managers.

+12. Apart from the Building and Facilities maintenance group, which makes up one-tenth of the total staff strength of SMRT Trains, SMRT has not found any evidence of falsification or wilful dereliction of duties in the core railway maintenance and engineering groups who are responsible for the maintenance of trains, signalling and communications, tracks and trackside equipment and power.
+Nevertheless, SMRT accepted a union suggestion to declare an amnesty period for workers to come forward with information on poor work practices.
+This amnesty period closed on 3 November 2017 and will be followed by a series of audits by SMRT's Readiness Inspection teams.
+As regulator, LTA will also separately assess SMRT's findings on the extent of dereliction of duties and falsification of records.

+13. While investigations by LTA will take a few more weeks to complete, the facts of the 7 October incident are not complicated, and the cause of the incident is clear.
 My Ministry will therefore not be convening a Committee of Inquiry.